Sphereon-Opensource/did-uni-client/README.md

 ```
 ### Configuration
 To use the library, URL's needs to be available for universal registrar endpoints and universal resolver endpoints.
 There are three options to configure the URL's.
-The library will first check if there is an environment variable, if this is not present it will look in the config file.
-It is also possible to overwrite the default URL's by using one of the URL setters.
+The library will use a configuration object.
+If you do not provide one a default configuration object will be used that first checks if there are environment variables, if these are not present it will use default values.
+It is also possible to overwrite the default URL's by using one of the URL setters in the UniRegistrar and UniResolver.

 ##### Environment variable
 ###### Registrar